ahmadfantastic/RandomQuiz/README.md

 - Problems never have titles.
 Display labels derive from the order within the original bank (e.g., “Problem 3”).
 - The random selection occurs once per attempt and is persisted in `QuizAttemptSlot.assigned_problem`.
 - SQLite is the default database, but the ORM models are portable to other engines.
-- This repo does not ship compiled assets; run `npm start` for the development server and `python manage.py runserver` for the API.
+- This repo does not ship compiled assets; run `npm run dev` for the Vite development server and `python manage.py runserver` for the API.